kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 va       true
 ```

-This time, I'm going to attempt to explain further what the output of this command tells us about binaries.
+This time though, I'm going to attempt to explain further what the output of this command tells us about binaries.
 I'll try my best list them down based on sources I found.

 |Term|Explanation|
 |:--:|-----------|